Bread (band): Beginnings and fame

 David Gates is from Tulsa, Oklahoma.
-He released a song in the late 1950s entitled "Jo-Baby"/"Lovin' at Night".
+He released a song in the late 1950s titled "Jo-Baby"/"Lovin' at Night".
 Gates knew Leon Russell and both played in bar bands around the Tulsa area.
 Both Gates and Russell headed for California to check out the music scene there.
 Before forming Bread, Gates had worked with Royer's previous band, the Pleasure Fair, who recorded one album for the UNI Records label with Gates producing and arranging.
 Royer then introduced Gates to his songwriting partner, Griffin, and the trio joined in 1968 and signed with Elektra Records in January 1969.
 Gates later explained the genesis of the band's name:

 A bread truck came along right at the time we were trying to think of a name.
 We had been saying, "How about bush, telephone pole?
 Ah, bread truck, bread."
 It began with a B, like the Beatles and the Bee Gees.
 Bread also had a kind of universal appeal.
 It could be taken a number of ways.
 Of course, for the entire first year people called us the Breads.

 The group's first single, "Dismal Day", was released in June 1969 but did not chart.
 Their debut album, Bread, was released in September 1969 and peaked at No. 127 on the Billboard 200.
 The songwriting on the album was split evenly between Gates and the team of Griffin-Royer.
 Session musicians Jim Gordon and Ron Edgar accompanied the band on drums for the album.

 On July 25, 1969, Bread appeared in concert for the first time, with Gordon on drums, at the Aquarius Theater in Hollywood, opening for the Flying Burrito Brothers.
 When Gordon's schedule conflicted and he proved unavailable for future outings, they brought in Mike Botts as their permanent drummer.
 Botts, whom Gates had previously worked with in Botts's group the Travelers 3 as a producer, appeared on their second album, On the Waters (released in July 1970 and peaking at No. 12 on the Billboard 200).
 This time their efforts quickly established Bread as a major act with the Billboard Hot 100 No. 1 hit "Make It with You" in 1970.
 "Make It with You" would be Bread's only No. 1 on the Hot 100.